MostafaAghaei/Prediction-of-the-roughness-equivalent-sandgrain-height/2/README.md

 Please consult with folder <b>1</b> in the parent directory if you intend to compute these parameters.

-These are some helper codes and train ML networks based on the parameters specified in `Surface_features.csv`.
+These are helper codes that train ML networks based on the parameters specified in `Surface_features.csv`.
 They can be modified to predict k<sub>s</sub> as a function of any arbitrary geometrical parameters.